 There are many types of IUDs.
 The team at Orange Blossom Women's Group uses:

-- Skyla releases a progestin called levonorgestrel into the uterus, which thickens the cervical mucus to the point where the sperm can’t reach the egg.
-Skyla works for three years, after which it has to be replaced.
+Skyla is a hormonal IUD.
+It releases a progestin called levonorgestrel into your uterus, which thickens the cervical mucus to the point that sperm can’t reach the egg.

-- ParaGard is a non-medicated IUD and contains copper which acts as a spermicide.
-It’s the longest-lasting of the three options and can last up to 12 years.
+ParaGard is a non-hormonal IUD.
+It contains copper, which is a natural spermicide.
+It’s the longest-lasting IUD and can prevent pregnancy for up to 12 years.

-The specialist will use a speculum to open up your vagina and then insert the IUD using a specialized inserting tool.
-The IUD will be placed into your uterus through your cervix, and the entire procedure should not take more than five minutes to complete.
+During your IUD placement, your provider uses a speculum to open your vagina and then inserts the IUD using a specialized inserting tool.
+The IUD is placed into your uterus through your cervix.